-Unallocated Costs and Expenses
+Overhead Costs and Expenses

-The following table is a breakout of our unallocated costs and expenses from the total costs and expenses shown above.
-The unallocated costs and expenses include certain shared services such as information technology, accounting and treasury, credit and risk, legal and compliance, and human resources and other activities.
+We incur overhead costs and expenses, including certain shared services such as information technology, accounting and treasury, credit and risk, legal and compliance, and human resources and other activities.
+The following table provides information regarding our overhead costs and expenses.